Daveralphy/pia_project-energy-analysis/README.md

 This project delivers the following key components:

 1.  **Automated Data Pipeline:** A Python script designed to run daily, fetching fresh weather and energy consumption data for 5 key US cities (New York, Chicago, Houston, Phoenix, Seattle) from NOAA and EIA APIs.
 It includes robust error handling, logging, and a separate script for initial historical data pull (90 days).
-2.  **Data Quality Report:** Automated checks for missing values, outliers (e.g., extreme high/low temperatures, negative energy usage), and data freshness.
+2.  **Data Quality Report:** Automated checks for missing values, outliers (e.g., extreme temperatures, negative energy usage), and data freshness.
 A basic report/dashboard component will show these metrics over time.
 3.  **Analysis Dashboard with Specific Visualizations (Streamlit):**
-    * **Geographic Overview:** An interactive US map showing the latest available data for each city, with marker size representing energy usage and color representing temperature.
+    * **Geographic Overview:** Interactive US map showing current city data (temp, usage, % change from yesterday) with color-coding.
-    * **Time Series Analysis:** A dual-axis line chart of high/low temperatures vs. energy consumption over the configured date range, with city selection.
+    * **Time Series Analysis:** Dual-axis line chart of temperature vs. energy consumption over 90 days, with city selection and weekend highlighting.
-    * **Correlation Analysis:** A scatter plot of temperature vs. energy consumption, color-coded by city, with a regression line and the overall correlation coefficient.
+    * **Correlation Analysis:** Scatter plot of temperature vs. energy consumption, color-coded by city, with regression line, R-squared, and correlation coefficient.
+    * **Usage Patterns Heatmap:** Heatmap of average energy usage by temperature range and day of week, with city filtering and value annotations.
 4.  **Production-Ready Code:** Modular, well-organized Python code with a clear configuration file, comprehensive logging, and thorough documentation (comments, README).

 ---